Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Oltrarno area is one of the liveliest places in Florence after dark.
 In this part of the city many Florentines and visitors gather to enjoy the atmosphere, the nightlife, as well as the many locals in this neighborhood of the city.
 I recommend you to include in your evening plan to walk around this area, visit Piazza Santo Spiritu and explore the different locals, enjoy a wine and a beer while tasting a piadina or a focaccia.
 A great plan to end a perfect day.

-9. Dine the bistecca alla fiorentina from Le Carceri
+9. Dine the bistecca alla fiorentina at Le Carceri

 Le Carceri is one of the best dining options in the city of Florence, and it is also a journey into the past.
-This restaurant is located on the remains of a former convent that, more recently, was a prison until the mid-1980s, and on your visit you will see details of the cells, as well as original frescoes from the eighteenth century.
+This restaurant is located on the remains of a former convent that, more recently, was a prison until the mid-1980s, and on your visit you will see details of the cells, as well as original 18th century frescoes.
 An ideal choice to taste the gastronomic specialties of Tuscany such as the tasty bistecca alla Fiorentina, the delicious wood-fired pizzas or the most typical pasta dishes.

 11. Have an ice cream at La Carraia